Convert anything, at global scale.

 Why convert NanoMD to CAP?

-Convert to CAP when keeping compatibility with a legacy capture workflow or preserving source material from a proprietary imaging system.
+Choose CAP as target when keeping compatibility with a legacy capture workflow or preserving source material from a proprietary imaging system.

 What changes when converting NanoMD to CAP?